alexkim1218/CSE410-Airline-Consortium/README.md

 4. Now the server is running.
 To access pages, open any web browser and type:
 For example, for Port Number 3000, ```localhost:3000```.
-5. Open Ganache application on your computer to start synchronization.
+5. Lastly, press Control + c to terminate the server.

-6. Lastly, press Control + c to terminate the server.
+if you ran into metamask related issue, an account reset would most likely to fix the issue.